 Short Straddle.
 When you are absolutely certain the stock is not going to go anywhere you want to use a short straddle.
 These positions are created by selling a call option and a put option at the same strike (typically at the money) and expiration.
 You will collect the full credit if the underlying stays at the strike price by expiration.
 If the underlying makes any large moves at all this position will be a loser.
 This position will benefit greatly if volatility begins to drop.

 Iron Condor.
 An iron condor is an advanced strategy because it requires four different options to be placed.
-Basically you will be selling a bull put spread and a bear call spread at the same expiration.
+You will be selling a bull put spread, and a bear call spread at the same expiration.
 This creates a wide range for the stock to move (like a short strangle) but instead of having unlimited loss potential like the short straddle and short strangle your loss will be capped.

-How about when you are neutral and there is low volatility?
-In this case you don't really want to place any trades.
+How about when you are neutral, and there is low volatility?
+In this case, you don't want to place any trades.
 You have no real advantage if you try a short straddle, short strangle, or iron condor in this situation.
 If volatility begins to rise it will cause losses in all of those positions.
 These are trades you want to avoid because there is no edge.

-Instead of trying to comb through 40 different strategies every time you want to place an option trade you can use this method to make sure you have the right strategy for the right situation.
-Anytime you can trade with an edge in your favor you are setting yourself up for long term success.
-Once you have your bias on direction you can look at implied volatility percentile to tell you if volatility is high or low.
+Instead of trying to comb through 40 different strategies every time you want to place an options trade you can use this method to make sure you have the right strategy for the right situation.
+Anytime you can trade with an edge in your favor you are setting yourself up for long-term success.
+Once you have your bias on the direction you can look at implied volatility percentile to tell you if volatility is high or low.
 From there you will have 2-3 strategies you can pick from that all take advantage of your stock's situation.

 How do you know which strategy to go with between those 2-3 depends on what you think the stock will do.
 Bullish, low volatility, and you think the stock is going to rocket in price?
 Go with the long call because you will benefit the most.
 If you think there is a good probability the stock will move a little higher then resort to the bull call spread instead.
 This will allow you to test the waters but not cost you as much.